JiaFong/cvprw2020-cross-domain-few-shot-learning-challenge/README.md

         python ./train.py --dataset miniImageNet --model ResNet10  --method protonet --n_shot 5 --train_aug
     ```

- The available method list:  protonet/protonet_ptl/relationnet/relationnet_softmax.
+ Available method list:  protonet/protonet_ptl/relationnet/relationnet_softmax.

-The available model list:  ResNet10/ResNet18.
+ Available model list:  ResNet10/ResNet18.

-4. Save features for evaluation (optional, if there is no need to adapt the features during testing)

-- **Save features for testing**

-    ```bash
-        python save_features.py --model ResNet10 --method baseline --dataset CropDisease --n_shot 5 --train_aug
-    ```

-5. Test with saved features (optional, if there is no need to adapt the features during testing)

-    ```bash
-        python test_with_saved_features.py --model ResNet10 --method baseline --dataset CropDisease --n_shot 5 --train_aug
-    ```
+4. You can check the challenge websit if you need save and test your features.

-6. Test
+5. Test

-There are three fine-tune method you can choose:
+There are three fine-tune method you can choose,  the available model architecture for all method is ResNet10 or ResNet18.

 * **finetune_backbone_linear.py**:

 The original finetune.py in the challenge code.

 - You can choose to fine-tune the backbone or not.